UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 ---
-title: 'Module 5: Designing plots for communication'
+title: 'Module 5: Designing Plots for Communication'
 description:
   'In this module we will be learning about how to design effective plots for communication purposes.'
 prev: ../../module4